-People often ask, “Why worry about chaos, there’s nothing you can do about it?”
+People often ask, “Why worry about chaos?
+There’s nothing you can do about it!”
 The fact is that people can control the chaos in their lives.
-It can be quite liberating to realize that chaos, although unsettling, need not be as frustrating as people believe.
+It can be quite liberating to realize that, although unsettling, chaos need not be as frustrating as people believe.
 They can learn to define patterns of chaos and redirect their energies and abilities.

 The activities are divided into four chapters to help you identify and select assessments easily and quickly:

-This chapter helps participants explore how a lack of organization in personal and professional life leads to feeling a sense of chaos.
+Chapter 1: Disorganization - This chapter helps participants explore how a lack of organization in personal and professional life leads to feeling a sense of chaos.

-This chapter helps participants explore how well they are able to control the effects of chaos in their lives through limiting distractions, staying organized, and maintaining influence of their lives despite outside forces.
+Chapter 2: Control of Chaos - This chapter helps participants explore how well they can control the effects of chaos through limiting distractions, staying organized, and maintaining influence in their lives despite outside forces.

-This chapter helps participants explore their effectiveness in juggling multiple roles and finding balance among the roles they play.
+Chapter 3: Juggling Multiple Roles - This chapter helps participants explore their effectiveness in juggling multiple roles and finding balance among their roles.

-This workbook is also available in PDF eBook format, making it simple to store on your computer or mobile device, and to access with a PDF viewer.
-The PDF format also allows you to easily print copies of the activities and worksheets during therapy and counseling sessions.
+This workbook is also available in PDF eBook format, making it simple to store on your computer or mobile device and access with a PDF viewer.
+The PDF format allows you to easily print copies of the activities and worksheets during therapy and counseling sessions.